sifive/riscv-llvm/README.md

 # RISC-V LLVM
+##NOTICE

+The code in this repo is now quite out of date compared to master llvm *plus* all the RISC-V patches that were added here have now been upstreamed.

+However, the build instructions themselves are still a good quick-start guide.

+I've updated the commands below to clone llvm from the official llvm repository, not from here, and to account for RISC-V now having been upgraded to non-experimental status.

 ## About
 This repository adds support for various aspects of the RISC-V instruction set to the Clang C/C++ compiler and LLVM back end.